 Georgia Death Race Information & Rules

-**For 2021 only - there are NO prerequisites and NO volunteer hours to turn in for this race, due to covid**
+**For 2022 - there are NO prerequisites and NO volunteer hours to turn in for this race, due to covid**

 74 ish mile point to point trail run from Vogel state park to Amicalola Falls State Park.
 Runners have to carry a 1 lb railroad spike the entire way.
 This is the hardest race on the East Coast and a southern trail running rite of passage.

 Race Day - Saturday March 26, 2022 5:00 AM

 Vogel State Park